![]() |

 mysql> SHOW CREATE DATABASE a; +----------+---------------------------------------------------------------------------------+ | Database | Create Database | +----------+---------------------------------------------------------------------------------+ | a | CREATE DATABASE `a` /*!40100 DEFAULT CHARACTER SET macce COLLATE macce_ci_ai */ | +----------+---------------------------------------------------------------------------------+ 1 row in set (0.00 sec) |

-statement now displays the collations of a table's
+SHOW FULL COLUMNS The SHOW COLUMNS statement now displays the collations of a table's

-columns, when invoked as SHOW FULL COLUMNS
+columns, when invoked as SHOW FULL COLUMNS.

-collations.
+non-NULL collations.
 Numeric and other non-character types have

-collations.
+NULL collations.
 For example:

 mysql> SHOW FULL COLUMNS FROM a; +-------+---------+-------------------+------+-----+---------+-------+ | Field | Type | Collation | Null | Key | Default | Extra | +-------+---------+-------------------+------+-----+---------+-------+ | a | char(1) | latin1_swedish_ci | YES | | NULL | | | b | int(11) | NULL | YES | | NULL | | +-------+---------+-------------------+------+-----+---------+-------+ 2 rows in set (0.02 sec) |